Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Discussion of systematic effects

 Thus it should be asked: what effect does this have on the modelling?
 On sufficiently long timescales, FRBs will become inactive, and new repeating FRBs will be born.
 Therefore, the repeating FRB population studied here can only refer to those FRBs which have been active during the approximate year (three years) corresponding to the CHIME \cat\ (\gold) samples.
 However, FRB~20121102A has now been studied for over a decade since its first detection \citep{Spitler2014}, and while its properties (DM, RM etc.) do vary \citep{Michilli2018_121102}, no evidence of a systematically reducing rate has been published.
 Therefore, these considerations likely won't be relevant to current or near-future studies.

 Of more relevance are FRBs with inactive windows comparable to, or longer than, the current survey. \citet{CHIME_2023_25reps} shows that at least three FRBs --- 20201130A, 20200929C, and 20201124A --- have numerous bursts in the latter six months studied, but none in the first two years.
-While some of this may be reflective of a changing search sensitivity and analysis methods (it is suspicious that all FRBs chose to activate during recent data-taking, and none at the beginning), it is also suggestive that these objects have very long inactive phases.
+While some of this may be reflective of a changing search sensitivity and analysis methods (it would be useful for CHIME to release a time-dependent sensitivity to account for this), it is also suggestive that these objects have very long inactive phases.
 By generating either many bursts or none, a larger population of such objects would mimic a flatter value of \rr\ than the true long-term rate, with repeaters being found at larger distances / DM values.
 Conversely, for a fixed observation, the fitted value of \rr\ will be flatter than the true value.
 Since the observed DM distribution of repeaters already favours $\FC \ge 0.5$ and $\rr \le -1.4$, allowing for such behaviour would constrain \FC\ to higher, and \rr\ to lower, values.
 That is, the limits from this work are sensitive to activity windows on yearly timescales.
 Activity windows significantly shorter than a year however will have no consequence, since CHIME's coverage is spread uniformly in time, unless the period of these windows lies extremely close to a sidereal day.

 Finally, the effect of bursty behaviour in general is to reduce the number of singly detected FRBs, and increase the likelihood of viewing zero or many bursts.
 The effect of time correlation in bursts will be most pronounced when observations occur all in one block --- when observations are individually very short and spaced far apart in time, any intrinsically bursty distribution will exhibit a Poissonian distribution of burst numbers.